carpentries-incubator/python-text-analysis/_episodes/08-wordEmbed_word2vec-algorithm.md

 * Has adjustable weights which scale the impact of individual inputs
 * Has a nonlinear activation function which takes as input, the weighted sum of inputs.
 If the sum is above some threshold, the neuron “fires” a signal (outputs 0 or 1)

 With these properties, the perceptron can be "trained" to learn a linear separation between two classes (0 or 1, the output of the model).
-It does this by optimizing its weights to correctly classify some observed labelled data.
+It does this by optimizing its weights to correctly classify some observed labelled data — drawing a linear boundary between the two classes.
 More explicitly, its training method can be outlined as follows:

 ### Training algorithm
 1. **Initialize weights**: The perceptron model starts with randomly initialized weights.
 These weights are the parameters/coefficients that the model will learn during training to make accurate predictions.